codeclimate/codeclimate-rubocop/config/contents/style/random_with_offset.md

-This cop checks for the use of randomly generated numbers, added/subtracted with integer literals, as well as those with Integer#succ and Integer#pred methods.
+Checks for the use of randomly generated numbers, added/subtracted with integer literals, as well as those with Integer#succ and Integer#pred methods.
 Prefer using ranges instead, as it clearly states the intentions.